-The GiveBIG Nonprofit Advisory Council (GiveBIG Council) was created to provide a strong voice for nonprofits in the planning and success of the GiveBIG Washington campaign.
+The GiveBIG Nonprofit Advisory Council (GiveBIG Council) was created to provide a voice for nonprofits in the planning and success of the GiveBIG campaign.
 Council members are nonprofit leaders and professionals who advise on sponsorship, media engagement, promotional strategies, fundraising training, and the overall GiveBIG campaign.
 Their expertise and community connections ensure that GiveBIG is a success and continues to grow!

 - Identify and engage prospective corporate sponsors, foundations, and individuals who may support the campaign

 - Review and advise on strategies for increasing public participation in the campaign including media promotions, social media, publicity, and celebrity engagement

 - Provide input on fundraising training services for participating organizations

 - Assist in evaluation and recommend improvements in the campaign

 - Represent the interests of nonprofits, including your sub-sector and nonprofit size

 - Members and their nonprofits will be featured on the GiveBIG and 501 Commons websites

 - Member’s nonprofit will be given priority when selecting images and stories for the GiveBIG landing page, social media, and media partners